 A porch swing creaked to the right of the door with a paperback book still open, facedown, on the seat.
 The driveway itself ended against a garage, whose door was open and revealed an empty space from which a lattice of cobwebs hung.
 Pushed against the very back was a simple sawhorse next to a bucket.

 A particularly cold gust of wind buffeted my back, pushing me forward with the fragrance of canola blossoms.
-I reached into my pocket and pulled out the heavy steel key Mr. Walsh, my late uncle’s lawyer, had given me.
+I reached into my pocket and pulled out the heavy steel key Mr. Dillon, my late uncle’s lawyer, had given me.

 I made my way through the bald dandelion stems and ankle-high grass that choked the front walkway and ascended the two wooden steps to the porch.
 I slipped the heavy key and twisted it, listening the catch open as the tumblers clunked home.